-The Atlantic Forest is suffering from relentless habitat destruction as huge areas with massive trees are logged for timber and to make way for monoculture plantations, cattle pastures and urban developments.
-Find out how the WLT is helping protect a large area of rainforest as a wildlife corridor....
+The Atlantic Rainforest is suffering from relentless habitat destruction as huge areas with massive trees are logged for timber and to make way for monoculture plantations, cattle pastures and urban developments.
+Find out how WLT is helping protect a large area of rainforest as a wildlife corridor...

 Other projects in Argentina:

 The first stage of this project reached an unprecedented agreement to protect 9,301 acres (3,764 hectares) of tropical broad-leaf forest within the Yabotí Biosphere Reserve in April 2012.
-Under the new agreement the title to the land will be held as Traditional Indigenous Lands, by the 3 Guarani communities who support the area's protection for biodiversity.
+Under the new agreement part of the title to the land will be held as Traditional Indigenous Lands by three Guarani communities, and part will be held by communities and FuNaFu in a co-ownership arrangement to support the protection of the area for biodiversity.
 The next stage will be to continue conservation work within the corridor and to expand its reach to include further areas identified in need of protection.

 There are also 124 species of amphibian and 222 fish species.